-(A) IN GENERAL.-With respect to the guidelines developed under subsection (a)(1), the Administrator shall seek to minimize waivers related to contract awards thatdecrease domestic employment.
-(B) COVERED EMPLOYMENT.-For purposes of subparagraph (A), employment refers to positions directly involved in the manufacture of articles, materials, or supplies, and does not include positions related to management, research and development, or engineering and design.
+(b) GUIDELINES RELATING TO WAIVERS .-(1) INCONSISTENCY WITH PUBLIC INTEREST.- to minimize waivers related to contract awards that-(i) result in a decrease in employment in the United States, including employment among entities that manufacture the articles, materials, or supplies; $\mathbf{or}$ decrease domestic employment.
+(B) COVERED EMPLOYMENT.-For purposes of subpara-graph (A), employment refers to positions directly involved in the manufacture of articles, materials, or supplies, and does not include positions related to management, research and development, or engineering and design.